 I entered a period of depression, complete with panic attacks and phobias, knowing for a certainty that if I should die, not having discovered the truth about God, I was going to go to hell.

-Then, a friend of mine named Harold Kemp sent me a Christian booklet (you can read it by clicking here).
+Then, a friend of mine named Harold Kemp sent me a Christian booklet.
 It told me that, if I wanted to find God, I had to first repent, which meant to change my mind about sin and self-effort and turn to God.
 I talked with Harold about this, and he counselled me to forget anything anyone had ever told me about God, and read the Bible to find out the truth for myself, asking the Holy Spirit to reveal the truth to me.

 So, I started at Genesis and went through to Revelation wanting to answer one question: Who is Jesus Christ and can He save me?